INASCON22/INASCON22/registration.md

 Are you interested in energy materials for a sustainable future or perform topic-related research?

 #### We organize INASCON 2022 for YOU!
-Submit your abstract until 15.06.2022 – significantly less than 1500 characters is perfectly fine as well.
+Submit your abstract – significantly less than 1500 characters is perfectly fine as well.

 <a href="https://www.eventool.com/web/inascon2022/inaSCON/en/register">
                     <button class="reg_button">Submit Your Abstract<br/></button>